-\begin{lemma} Let $\ix$ be an Artin stack.
-Then the locus of points with maximal-dimensional stabilizer is a closed subset of $|\ix|$. \end{lemma} \begin{proof} Since the representable morphism $I\ix \to \ix$ makes $I\ix$ into an $\ix$-group, the dimension of the fibers of the morphism is an upper semi-continuous function on $|\ix|$.
-Thus the locus of points with maximal-dimensional stabilizer is closed. \end{proof} If a group scheme $G/k$ acts on $X$, then the fixed locus $X^G$ can be given a canonical scheme structure: $X^G$ represents the functor of $G$-equivariant maps $T\to X$ where $T$ is equipped with the trivial action.
+Let $X$ be a scheme or an algebraic space of finite type over a field $k$.
+If a group scheme $G/k$ acts on $X$, then the fixed locus $X^G$ can be given a canonical algebraic structure: $X^G$ represents the functor of $G$-equivariant maps $T\to X$ where $T$ is equipped with the trivial action.
 The functor $X^G$ is represented by a closed subscheme~\cite[Proposition A.8.10 (1)]{CGP:10} because the coordinate ring of $G$ is a projective (even free) $k$-module.
-Moreover, if $G$ is linearly reductive and $X$ is smooth, then $X^G$ is also smooth~\cite[Proposition A.8.10 (2)]{CGP:10}
+Moreover, if $G$ is linearly reductive and $X$ is smooth, then $X^G$ is also smooth~\cite[Proposition A.8.10 (2)]{CGP:10}.

-\begin{proposition} If $\ix$ is smooth and admits a good moduli space, then the locus of points $\ix^n$ with stabilizer of a fixed dimension $n$ (with its reduced induced substack structure) is a locally closed smooth substack.
-In particular, the locus $\ix^\maxlocus$ of points with maximal-dimensional stabilizer is a closed smooth substack.
-Moreover, if $\ie$ is an snc divisor, then $\ix^n$ meets $\ie$ with normal crossings. \end{proposition} \begin{proof} We may replace $\ix$ with its open substack where every stabilizer has dimension at most $n$.
-Let $x$ be a closed point of $\ix^n=\ix^\maxlocus$ and let $G_x$ be its stabilizer group.
+\begin{proposition} If $\ix$ is smooth over an algebraically closed field and admits a good moduli space, then the locus $\ix^\maxlocus$ of points with maximal-dimensional stabilizer (with its reduced induced substack structure) is a closed smooth substack.
+Moreover, if $\ie$ is an snc divisor, then $\ix^\maxlocus$ meets $\ie$ with normal crossings. \end{proposition} \begin{proof} Let $x$ be a closed point of $\ix^\maxlocus$ and let $G_x$ be its stabilizer group.